Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 • Follow-ups (retention/renewal)

 A well-executed customer success OKR strategy helps customer success teams anticipate the wants and needs of customers instead of reacting to constantly shifting demand.
+It also helps them make the most out of customer feedback, even negative feedback.

-Customer success OKR focus areas
+Customer service OKR focus areas

 Customer success OKRs can apply to any stage of the customer success journey: